 Did you enjoy this Dinosaur Valley State Park hiking guide?
 Do you like dinosaurs?
 Let me know in the comments below!
 I’d love to hear from you.

-Disclaimer: My tickets to Dinosaur Valley State Park were kindly paid for by Visit Granbury.
+Disclosure: My tickets to Dinosaur Valley State Park were kindly paid for by Visit Granbury.
 Please note, this post is not sponsored by or made in partnership with Visit Granbury and all thoughts and opinions are very much my own.